Here are 6 steps to go from an idea to an app that gets noticed and used by millions of people.

 Now it’s time to turn design into code.
 It took awhile to get here, but now you’re in a great position to get the most out of your development dollars.

-Hire great developers that are prized as much for their soft skills as their technical skills.
+Hire great mobile app developers that are prized as much for their soft skills as their technical skills.
 They should be great communicators, accountable for deliverables, and addicted to best practices.
 They should openly invite a code challenge to get your business.
 They should present daily check-ins, full transparency on kanban tools and github, and demo builds at the end of the each weekly or biweekly sprint.
 They should make sure that testing is done with test-driven development, QA, or preferably both.

 5. SOFT LAUNCH